hbarrons/yahtzee/README.md

 -Allow player to select between 1-6 players

-- create dice rolling function to randomly roll up to 5 dice and pair with button (and potential CSS animation)
+-Create dice rolling function to randomly roll up to 5 dice and pair with button (and potential CSS animation)

-- Build functions to sum the dice when necessary and assign total to correct field on the score board - or assign the correct score when not based on dice
+-Build functions to sum the dice when necessary and assign total to correct field on the score board - or assign the correct score when not based on dice

-- After dice are rolled allow player to select dice they do not want to be rolled again
+-After dice are rolled allow player to select dice they do not want to be rolled again

-- Allow player to lock in dice and reroll for 3 turns
+-Allow player to lock in dice and reroll for 3 turns

 -Allow player to click on category they would like to assign the points to, include message prompt

--fun animation or confetti for a yahtzee
+-Fun animation or confetti for a yahtzee

--build in point bonus when top half of scoreboard point total is met
+-Build in point bonus when top half of scoreboard point total is met

--once all scoreboard categories have a score assigned to them, sum and show final score
+-Once all scoreboard categories have a score assigned to them, sum and show final score

-- final scoreboard / celebration screen for winner
+-Final scoreboard / celebration screen for winner

-- Replay button that resets board to goes to home screen
+-Replay button that resets board to goes to home screen